KaueCampos/KaueCampos/README.md

 **Hello** my name is **Kaue Campos**

-Developer focused on **back-end** in particular process integrations and automations

-All codes developed and posted here are opensource

-some for study and another that came to mind :)
+Developer focused on **back-end** in particular process integrations and automations, all codes developed and posted here are opensource some for study and another that came to mind :)

 I have a [Youtube](https://www.youtube.com/channel/UCLDEBHV5LWCh88KwStsWbCw) channel that I'm developing videos classes to help who is starting in the area.